 This raises an interesting issue.
 Choose the proton plus electron as the system of interest.
 The net force on this seemingly isolated system is nonzero, which means that the total momentum of the system will change, which implies that momentum is not a conserved quantity in the presence of magnetic forces.
 In a 1942 paper by J. M. Keller, “Newton’s Third Law and Electrodynamics” (American Journal of Physics 10, 302-307, https://doi.org/10.1119/1.1990405), the author discusses this situation and shows that if one adds the field momentum to the particle momentum, this total momentum indeed does not change.

-Right button drag or Ctrl-drag to rotate “camera” to view scene.
+Right button drag to rotate “camera” to view scene.

-To zoom, drag with middle button or Alt/Option depressed, or use scroll wheel.
+To zoom, drag with middle button or use scroll wheel.

 On a two-button mouse, middle is left + right.

 Touch screen: pinch/extend to zoom, swipe or two-finger rotate.